bitExpert/disco/docs/intro/what-is-disco.md

 # What Is Disco?

-Disco is a [container-interop](https://github.com/container-interop/container-interop) compatible, annotation-based dependency injection container.
+Disco is a a [PSR-11](http://www.php-fig.org/psr/psr-11/) compatible, annotation-based dependency injection container.

 ## Why Disco?